Refined Sugars Harm Cholesterol Levels

 This is not the first study that has connected refined sugar consumption with artery disease.

-Another new study from Yale University found that increased consumption of sugary beverages significantly increases the incidence of blood pressure.
-We report on this separately – here.
+Another study from Yale University found that increased consumption of sugary beverages significantly increase high blood pressure incidence.

 In another recent study, refined sugars were linked with increased risk of death.
 This study, from the National Cancer Institute of the U.S. National Institutes of Health, found that increased consumption of added sugars including fructose and sucrose – resulted in a greater incidence of death.
 These ranged from a 7% to 13% increase depending upon whether it was fructose (the highest), sucrose, added or total.
 These findings were fairly weak, possibly because of the difficulty in determining the precise sugar intake among the participants.